 Besides the application forms that you have to submit to apply for a U.S nonimmigrant or immigrant visa, you must also submit supporting documents.

 The supporting documents prove that you are eligible for the visa you are applying for and support your case as to why the U.S Embassy should approve you.
-The supporting documents are different for all types of visas depending on the eligibility requirements, but in general, you will have to submit:

 How much does a U.S visa cost?

 Depending on the type of visa you are applying for, there are different fees you will have to pay.
 In general, all applicants will have to pay an application fee.

 How long does it take to get a U.S visa?